 What Are Standard OEM Pressure Vessels?

-Key characteristics of standard vessels include:
+Key characteristics of standard vessels:

 - Fixed sizes and capacities